doctorsonrails/lessons/01_github/README.md

 Sign in to Github and create a new repository for your work.

-Create a directory for your CV.
+Create a directory for your Repository.
 Github repositories should always have readmes to say what they are.
 Create a file called ```README.md``` and give your application a little description.
 Now make the folder a Github repository by:

 ```
 git init